nguyenlephuc0386/Hand-gesture-recognition/README.md

 ---

-## Technologies Used
+## Libraries Used

-This project uses the following technologies:
+This project uses the following libraries:
-- **Python**: The programming language for both applications.
 - **OpenCV**: Library for computer vision, used for capturing video, displaying frames, and processing image data.
 - **MediaPipe**: Google's library for hand tracking, used to detect hand landmarks and count raised fingers.
 - Standard Python libraries: